qingkaikong/blog/data_science_20_questions/README.md

 13. **What is the difference between "long" and "wide" format data?**
+	The long and wide format data are used to describe two different presentations for tabular data.
+In the long format, it is kind of like the key-value pairs to store the data, each subject (Iron man or Spider man) will have data in multiple rows.
+The wide format data, each subject will have all the variables in the same row but separated in different columns.
 It is easier to see in an example:

 	**long format**